 Hiring a Lawn Care Service

 Like any business, there are good lawn professionals and bad ones.
-Here are a few tips to help you pick a reputable professional service.
+Here are a few tips to help you pick a reputable professional service that will guarantee you a beautiful lawn.

 - Ensure the service has a proper business license.
 Any company that you hire should have the proper business licenses.
 If a company can not produce its license, then you should not hire them.